ACF and PACF of White Noise and IID Noise

 Thumbnail

 In time series sample data there is always noise.
 But there exist different types of noise.
-In this post we will run through regular white noise and iid noise and how to identify them in your residuals after for example applying an ARMA or GARCH model.
+In this post we will run through regular white noise and iid noise and how to identify them in your residuals with ACF/PACF plots and the Ljung-Box test after for example applying an ARMA or GARCH model.
 First we need to define weak stationarity before we define white noise.

 A time series XX is weakly stationary if